Suicidology: Theories of suicide

 One of the first to contribute to the study of suicidology is Edwin S. Shneidman.
 Shneidman is considered to be the father of suicidology.
 Shneidman's definition of suicide is a conscious act of self-induced annihilation, best understood as a multidimensional malaise in a needful individual who defines an issue for which suicide is perceived as the best solution.
 He thought of suicide as psychache or intolerable psychological pain.

 Another notable person in the field of suicidology is Emile Durkheim.
 To Durkheim the word suicide is applied to all cases of death resulting directly or indirectly from a positive or negative act of the victim himself, which he knows will produce this result.
 Basically he saw suicide as an external and constraining social fact independent of individual psychopathology.

-In David J. Mayo's definition there were four elements to suicide: